How many of these building concerns do you share?

 Concrete is often faster from the start with immediate availability, local materials and quicker building operations.

 - Concrete and reinforcing materials are typically sourced locally and can be supplied very quickly.

-- Transportation cost and schedule concerns are also reduced as a result.
+- Transportation cost and schedule concerns are reduced.

 - Concrete construction also permits more concurrent work – a benefit to construction scheduling.

-Concrete absorbs vibration that can be problematic for sensitive diagnostic equipment.
+Concrete absorbs vibration that can be uncomfortable for occupants.

-- Because today’s healthcare technologies are more prone to be vibration sensitive, the structural system’s ability to mitigate vibration deserves scrutiny.
+- Because today’s business technologies are more prone to be vibration sensitivities, the structural system’s ability to mitigate vibration deserves scrutiny.

 - Concrete structural systems offer inherent vibration absorption other materials simply cannot.

-Daylighting is a popular feature sought after to improve resident comfort and reduce ongoing energy costs.
+Daylighting is a popular feature sought after to improve occupant comfort and reduce ongoing energy costs.

-- Daylighting not only reduces energy costs, it contributes to attractiveness and patient comfort.
+- Daylighting not only reduces energy costs, it contributes to attractiveness and comfort.